 Rosendale is the representative for Montana’s at-large district and is a Republican.
 He has served since Jan 3, 2021.
-Rosendale is next up for reelection in 2022 and serves until Jan 3, 2023.
+Rosendale’s current term ends on Jan 3, 2023.

 Rosendale is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-From Jan 2021 to Jun 2021, Rosendale missed 1 of 172 roll call votes, which is 0.6%.
-This is better than the median of 2.0% among the lifetime records of representatives currently serving.
+From Jan 2021 to Dec 2022, Rosendale missed 19 of 932 roll call votes, which is 2.0%.
+This is on par with the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.